AaronBolten/GitHubCloneProject/README.md

-## Objective: Pactice branchig and merging with conflicts.
+## Objective: Practice branching and merging with conflicts.